 When I do 'aerobic exercise' I never worry about my pulse rate being in a certain range.
 What I do instead is to see how much I can do, how fast I can go, with the lowest possible pulse!
-That way no cortisol is released that stresses my body to go into the fight or flight mode.
+That way no cortisol is released that stresses my body to go into fight or flight mode.
 No stress or anxiety is placed on my body.

-Try this exercise sometime to see to what I am referring.
+Try this exercise some time to see what I am referring to.
 Take the stairs the next time you are in a tall building, at least 4-5 flights.
 Go only so fast as you can comfortably breathe through your nose.
 You will find that instead of huffing and puffing and having your heart rate go sky-high, that you will stay more relaxed.
 As a result your body will perform better.

 John Douillard, MD, recommends this training technique in his book, Body, Mind and Sport (this is an affiliate link).
 He uses Ayurvedic methods to improve your physical fitness while training your body to stay relaxed!
 What a concept!
 You only go as fast or as hard as you are able to breathe through your nose.
 No gasping for air with your mouth.

 Try this stair stepping exercise over several days/weeks and see how you improve.
 Remember to go only as fast as you can and still breathe through your nose - No stress on your body.